-Most often, trichinellosis has very mild symptoms, such as diarrhea, stomach pain, nausea, and heartburn, or no symptoms at all.
+Most often, trichinellosis has very mild symptoms, such as diarrhea, stomach pain, nausea, and heartburn — or no symptoms at all.

-ToxoplasmosisToxoplasma gondii is the scientific name of a parasitic protozoan, a single-cell "animal", which is only visible in a microscope.
+Toxoplasma gondii is the scientific name of a parasitic protozoan — a single-cell animal only visible in a microscope.

-Even though pork-borne parasites are uncommon in developed countries, pork should always be eaten when well-cooked all the way through.
+Though pork-borne parasites are uncommon in developed countries, pork should always be eaten when well-cooked all the way through.

 Due to possible contamination with parasites, consumption of raw or undercooked pork should be avoided.

 Pork is the world’s most popular type of meat.

-It is a rich source of high-quality protein, as well as various vitamins and minerals.
+It’s a rich source of high-quality protein, as well as various vitamins and minerals.

 On the negative side, consumption of both undercooked and overcooked pork should be avoided.

 Overcooked pork may contain carcinogenic substances, and undercooked (or raw) pork may harbor parasites.